 The full SHMA report, published after the Vale had rushed to adopt its figures as a target, is still more explicit (para 4.11): 'The SHMA does not set housing targets.
 It provides an assessment of the future need for housing.
 Government guidance and advice is explicit that the SHMA itself must not apply constraints to the overall assessment of need, such as environmental constraints or issues related to congestion and local infrastructure.
 This does not mean that these issues are not important.

-They are very relevant issues in considering how much development can be sustainably accommodated and where new development should be located' (emphasis added).
-Among the issues that were thus overlooked is the shortfall in existing infrastructure (for example in roads and education support) that calls into question much of the ambitious claims now being made by the Council about the delivery of infrastructure to support the Plan.
+They are very relevant issues in considering how much development can be sustainably accommodated and where new development should be located'.
+(Emphasis added).
+Among the issues that were thus overlooked is the shortfall in existing infrastructure (for example in roads and education support.
+The cumulative inadequacy of developers' contributions (referred to above) combined with the lack of public resources to fill the gap, calls into question much of the ambitious claims now being made by the Council about the delivery of infrastructure to support the Plan.
+This issue is discussed in further detail under the headings of Infrastructure and Social needs below.